JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 simply runs on Jetpack Compose.
 Other platforms targeted by Compose Multiplatform may have implementation details under the hood that differ from those of Jetpack Compose on Android, but they still provide you with the same APIs.

+For details, see the [overview of the frameworks' interrelation](compose-multiplatform-and-jetpack-compose.md).

 ### Between which platforms can I share my UI?